silentworks/modx-devops/README.md

 ```

 #### 2. Update Vagrantfile
-Open this project in your favourite TextEditor/IDE, then edit the Vagrantfile, change repo to your fork of the
+Open this project in your favourite TextEditor/IDE, then edit the __Vagrantfile__, change repo to your fork of the
-MODX repository.
-This step is necessary in order to send in Pull Requests.
+MODX repository. __This step is necessary in order to send in Pull Requests.__

 __Windows users only, OSX users skip to [step 3](#Create Vagrant Environment).__